 Traits of Young Forests

-- Low, open and grassy, they’re subject to winds, floods and other disturbances.
+- Low, open and grassy, they can be more affected by winds, floods and other disturbances.

 - Their saplings, shrubs, brush and mast (the fruits, nuts and seeds of woody plants) offer cover and habitat for small animals and songbirds to roost, feed and nest.

-- Of the 60 mammal species commonly found in the Northeast, 56 thrive in early-successional forests.
+- Of the 60 mammal species commonly found in the Northeast, 56 thrive in young forests.

-Once trees in a wooded area reach about 12 years old and 25 feet tall, foresters will remove slow-growing, diseased or poorly formed trees in a process called thinning to decrease competition for sunlight, water and nutrients.
+Once trees in a wooded area reach a certain age and height, which varies by species, foresters might remove slow-growing, diseased or poorly formed trees in a process called thinning to decrease competition for sunlight, water and nutrients.